 Frigate female flying overhead.
 Galapagos.

 On a turtle plantation, we got to sit beside giant tortoises as they roamed the grassy fields.
 They had nothing to fear as we got closer to them and they allowed us to take photos of their ancient looking faces and dinosaur-looking feet.
 Every island we visited in the Galapagos had something different to show us, to teach us.
-The birds, the plants, the sand, the sea lions, the crabs, the turtles, the iguanas and everything in between were a gift to see.
+The birds, the plants, the sand, the sea lions, the crabs, the turtles, the iguanas and everything in between was a gift.
 I feel privileged to have gotten this glimpse into such a rare and beautiful world.
 And yet I feel almost guilty for allowing my footsteps to make impressions in the sand at all.

 Green sand beach, Isla Floreana.

 Close up of the sand, with olivine minerals that give it its unique green sparkle.

 And then there are the people with whom I shared this experience.
 I didn’t go to the Galapagos Islands for the people.
 I didn’t go intending to make new friends.
 I went because this experiences living in Ecuador has been one of the most challenging of my life, and I wanted to wrap it up with an unforgettable, beautiful adventure.
 I didn’t think too much about who would be on the boat with me for 5 days and 4 nights.
 In all honesty, I didn’t really care.
 But something special happened on this trip – something that can’t be planned.

 Somehow, I related to this guy.
 Giant tortoise.
 Isla Santa Cruz.